 Many estimate that the number of Ontario residents over the age of 65 will double within the next 20 years, which will increase the prevalence of chronic health conditions.

-Understanding OHIP coverage
+Understanding OHIP coverage for seniors

 The Ontario Health Insurance Plan provides coverage for health services including medical and emergency care.
 In some cases, OHIP may cover all of the costs while in others it may only cover a portion of the total cost.